ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 {: #managing-sds-block-volume-api}
 {: api}

-To manage your block storage volume with the API, you can make use of the `PATCH /volumes/{volume_id}` request to modify the volume details.
+To manage your block storage volume with the API, you can use the `PATCH /volumes/{volume_id}` request to modify the volume details.
 Specify the values for the parameter that you want to modify for the existing volume in the request to update the volume details.

 With the API, you can complete the following actions.